adap/flower/baselines/FedMLB/README.md

 `local_batch_size = round(local_examples * local_epochs / local_updates)`

-This is the default configurations also in this repository.
+This is the default configuration also in this repository.

 To override this behaviour, and set a specific local batch size (local epochs will still be valid), use the following argument when launching the simulation.